Taurus? Here’s your constellation | EarthSky.org

 The sun on the June solstice shines in front of the constellation Taurus the Bull, so Taurus rises and sets with the sun, and is lost in the sun’s glare at this time of year.
 But in late autumn, winter and early spring, the constellation Taurus the Bull is clearly visible in the evening sky.

-Bottom line: Information on the constellation Taurus the Bull: How to find it your night sky, some of its bright stars and star clusters, mythology.
+Bottom line: Constellation Taurus the Bull: How to find it your night sky, some of its bright stars and star clusters, mythology.

 Taurus?
 Here’s your constellation